Shutters with HRTI

 Maintenance — High or Low

 The lowest maintenance for shutters typically comes from a vinyl or synthetic foam material.
-These shutters are fire and water resistant, giving them a longer life.
-The vinyl shutters are typically hollow and require caps at the end of them.
-The synthetic foam shutters are usually designed to have the appearance of wood, but cannot be stained.
+These are fire and water resistant, giving them a longer life.
+The vinyl shutter are typically hollow and require caps at the end of them.
+The synthetic foam shutter are usually designed to have the appearance of wood, but cannot be stained.
 In other words, with vinyl and synthetic shutter options, part of their low maintenance is that you do not paint them.

 Shutter Styles — Louvered, Panel, or Board and Batten

-Louvered Shutters – This common shutter has the appearance of slats running horizontally across the piece.
+Louvered Shutter – This common shutter has the appearance of slats running horizontally across the piece.
 When operable, these louvers were turned to let in more or less sun and air.
 Now, these louvers are mostly for appearance on external shutters.
-Louvered shutters often look great on homes that are ornate or classical in appearance, because they can hold their own against the interest of the home.
+The louvered style often looks great on homes that are ornate or classical in appearance, because they can hold their own against the interest of the home.

-Board and Batten Shutters – Resembling small barn doors, board and batten shutters add interest to rustic, cottage, or country houses.
+Board and Batten Shutter – Resembling small barn doors, the board and batten shutter adds interest to rustic, cottage, or country houses.
 The board and batten style usually consists of three or four vertical boards that are held together by horizontal and/or diagonal cross boards.
 They can be attached with hinges on the side of the window or hung with a pulley system above the exterior window.
 HRTI helps you with the design of these interesting shutters and systems.